By Shirley Everett-Dicko

 Tobie Gene was not just the President of the East Bay Dragons for 60 years; he also published a best-selling memoir in 2003 called, “Soul on Bikes” The East Bay Dragons MC and the Black Biker Set by Tobie Gene Levingston, with Keith and Kent Zimmerman.
 The foreword is by Ralph “Sonny” Barger of the Hells Angels MC of Oakland.
 To purchase the book from the Dragons click here Soul on Bikes

 Our brothers, the East Bay Dragons, would be honored and enshrined forever in the National Museum of African American History and Culture in Washington, DC as one of the 1st all Black Biker Clubs in American history; photographed in front of another Oakland BBQ restaurant.
+The Dragon's are also enshrined in the Levi Strauss & Co.
+Museum.

 Recently Jay Leno came to meet the legendary Tobie Gene and the Dragons.
 He brought his own motorcycle and cameras to film an episode for his Jay Leno’s Garage show on CNBC.
 Jay also got the chance to ride with the Dragons around town and up in the Oakland hills.
 The episode recently aired here is the link Jay Leno's Garage